 In some cases, we earn commissions from affiliate links in our posts.

-One of the many wonderful things about British TV is the commitment to making great Christmas specials.
+One of the many neat things about British TV is that a lot of ongoing shows make really great Christmas episodes.
 Rather than just throwing in a Christmas tree in some random episode that's sort of near the holiday, the major channels plan special programming for Christmas Day (and often, Christmas Eve, Boxing Day, New Year's Eve, and New Year's Day).

-Many long-running comedies and dramas will eventually do at least one or two Christmas specials.
+Many long-running comedies and dramas will eventually do at least one or two Christmas specials – and some shows do one almost every year.
 In this post, we take a look at the ones available over on Acorn TV.
 Since Acorn TV also carries a number of shows from the Commonwealth and Europe, we've also included a couple of Australian specials, too.

-Midsomer Murders – To date, Midsomer Murders has filmed three Christmas specials: Ghosts of Christmas Past, Days of Misrule, and The Christmas Haunting.
+Midsomer Murders – So far, Midsomer Murders has released four Christmas-themed episodes: Ghosts of Christmas Past, Days of Misrule, and The Christmas Haunting.
 They're listed as Series 7, Episode 7; Series 11, Episode 6; and Series 16, Episode 1.
-Watch them HERE

 Foyle's War – You might think a drama about WWII-era Britain would be lacking in holiday spirit, and it's true that Foyle's War didn't have a ton of holiday episodes.
 They did have one, though.
 In Bleak Midwinter (Series 5, Episode 1), we visit December 1942, where Foyle busts a restaurateur for offering illegal Christmas foods.
 Watch it HERE